Social Work (Bachelor of Social Work)

 Social Work majors are not required to have a minor.
 Social work majors must earn a minimum of “C” or better in each of the social work courses.

 In addition to courses noted below, candidates for graduation must successfully complete all JSU Academic Regulations.
-More information about general education requirements can be found in the Summary of Degrees/Requirements section of the catalog.
+More information about Jax MIX requirements and Alabama Transfers equivalents can be found in their respective section of the catalog.

 Plan of Study Grid